Can our giant, toxic surf clubs win back their social license?

 • And – in a powerful symbol – Noosa became the first Council in Queensland to become a member of the Alliance for Gambling Reform.

 The Statewide move – through the LGAQ – has since run out of steam.
 Such is the power of the gambling lobby.
-And here in Noosa, the last Council – under Mayor Clare Stewart (now LNP candidate for the seat of Noosa) – secretly and controversially dumped its membership of the Alliance for Gambling Reform.
+And here in Noosa, the last Council – under then-Mayor Clare Stewart – secretly and controversially dumped its membership of the Alliance for Gambling Reform.
 Most of the elected Council had no idea this had taken place.

 Who will provide local leadership and resistance against the strangler fig of the gambling lobby?